 Aside from carnosine buffering H+ inside our cells, it has additional attributes: carnosine is unique; in that other natural buffering systems our bodies use are also used in many other cellular reactions in effect watering down much of their buffering abilities.
 However, by supplementing with extra beta-alanine, we can dramatically increase carnosine levels.

 So, why not just take carnosine instead of beta-alanine?
-When you ingest carnosine it's either eliminated or broken down into beta-alanine and histidine.
-These two amino acids are then taken into the muscle, where they are converted back into carnosine with the help of the enzyme carnosine synthetase.
+When you ingest carnosine it’s either eliminated or broken down into beta-alanine and histidine.
+These two amino acids are then taken into the muscle.
+From there, they are converted back into carnosine with the help of the enzyme carnosine synthetase.
 Only about 40% of the carnosine you take actually contains beta-alanine, making it an inefficient source at best.
 You are better off taking beta-alanine directly.
-You would have to take much more carnosine just to approach the increased concentrations of carnosine achieved by taking the usual recommended dose of beta-alanine.
+You would have to take a lot of carnosine to approach the increased concentrations achieved by taking beta-alanine.

 - Boosts explosive muscular strength and power output